LordMathis/hugo-theme-nix/README.md

 You can turn off disqus comments per page by adding `nocomments = true` to the front matter.

+To disable the post date from a specific page add `showpostdate = false` to your relevant `.md` file.

 ## License

 Nix is licensed under the [MIT License](LICENSE.md)